typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/key-spacing.md

 ---
-description: 'Enforce consistent spacing after keys and before values / type annotations.'
+description: 'Enforce consistent spacing between property names and type annotations in types and interfaces.'
 ---

 > 🛑 This file is source code, not the primary documentation location! 🛑